 One of the biggest challenges for corporate instructional designers is to keep fellow employees engaged in learning materials while other priorities and deadlines compete for their attention.
-Microlearning through video gained a lot of attention last year because it offered a convenient instructional design solution to quickly train employees so that they may return to their work.
+Microlearning through video gained a lot of attention last year because it offered a convenient instructional design solution to quickly train employees and allowed them to quickly return to work.
 Though quick video training has its merit, when is it not enough?

 A subject matter expert graciously provided me a three-page script for a video.
-After reading through this script, it didn’t seem like a simple six-minute video would be enough for Sales people to remember the AR/AP nomenclature, approaches, and particulars.
+But after reading through this script, it didn’t seem like a simple six-minute video would be enough for Sales people to remember the AR/AP nomenclature, approaches, and particulars.

 I was determined to make the case for a larger, more time-consuming (yet more meaningful) modality of training.
-To make my case for a self-paced eLearning module, I relied on the Levels of Processing, created by Robert S. Lockhart and Fergus I.M.
+For a self-paced eLearning module, I relied on the Levels of Processing, created by Robert S. Lockhart and Fergus I.M.
 Craik (1972), which says that the depth of mental function affects memory.